Last updated 1st July, 2018

 The Act focused on community sentencing and reducing overcrowding in prisons with a background notion that harsh does not deter and does not equal reformed prisoners.
 In 1992 a fall in the prison population was seen by around 5’000 prisoners as a result of the measures introduced and the early release of many prisoners on parole.

 In 1993, Michael Howard was elected as Home Secretary and his view was that prison did act as a deterrent and prisons should be used for this purpose.
-By 1997, the prison population had increased by 51% and the consensus and the purpose of prison had once again shifted to the deterrence model.
+By 1997, the prison population had increased by 51% and the consensus and the purpose of the prison had once again shifted to the deterrence model.

 Reducing Reconvictions Through Reform